borjarojo/docs/ideas/stream.md

 ### Misc

+#### Download streams

+Basically just talking while watching a something download as the focus content.

 #### Literal Contraries

 Taking something that is advertised to be something and checking to see if it is actually the case.